Introduction

 - A list of profiles on this machine.

-Options exist to show just the keys or just the profiles, use foks key list -h
+Options exist to show just the keys or just the profiles, use foks key list -h for more information.

 Log Into FOKS